Why does the tax year run from 6 April to 5 April?

 In 1582, Catholic countries started to address this with the introduction of the Gregorian calendar (after Pope Gregory) which also put in place some other reforms such as around the timing of Easter.
 To make sure that it no longer runs slow, the new calendar doesn't have a leap year in century years that aren't divisible by 400.
 So make a note that we'll roll straight from 28 February 2100 to 1 March 2100.

 It took until 1752 for Britain to adopt this Gregorian calendar.
-One of the changes that was included was to change the new year to 1 January.
+One of the changes that were included was to change the new year to 1 January.

 By this point, the calendars were out of sync by 11 days.
 So to adjust, when the calendar came into effect, Wednesday 2 September was followed by Thursday 14 September.